 - Feasibility tests were conducted to determine the best technologies to implement.

-- Testing began in January 2015 at the SR 528 / SR 520 Interchange.
-Additional testing sites were added at the SR 408 / Hiawassee Road Interchange and the SR 408/Kirkman Road Interchange for a total of 5 WWD pilot locations.
+- Testing began in January 2015 at the State Road 528 / State Road 520 Interchange.
+Additional testing sites were added at the State Road 408 / Hiawassee Road Interchange and the State Road 408/Kirkman Road Interchange for a total of 5 WWD pilot locations.
 Data from the test sites will be collected for the duration of the study.

 - During the testing period, the system will be active and will alert the Regional Traffic Management Center (RTMC) if a wrong-way driver is detected.